SHARE

 2023 saw fewer breakout acts, but those who did emerge made a significant impact.
 NATIVE records rapper Odumodublvck had a stellar year, with his track 'Declan Rice' even being used by a 138-year-old English football club, Arsenal, to announce their new player, Declan Rice.
 Shallipopi also had an outstanding year, with hits like 'Elon Musk,' 'Oscroh,' and 'Cast,' earning enough buzz to launch his own record label.

 However, in 2024, the pace has noticeably slowed.
 Although new faces have appeared, they have yet to leave the same mark as their predecessors.
 There are no major hits or influential tracks that would position them as headliners or even key acts on festival lineups.
 Some might attribute this slowdown to the overwhelming volume of music being released, making it difficult for listeners to keep up.
-Also, the music scene’s growing competitiveness, coupled with the influx of money, has arguably made it more cutthroat, with talented artistes without sponsorship being overlooked or unable to achieve greater milestones as opposed to those with bigger marketing budgets.
+Also, the music scene’s growing competitiveness, coupled with the influx of money, has arguably made it more cutthroat, with talented artists without sponsorship being overlooked or unable to achieve greater milestones as opposed to those with bigger marketing budgets.
 Nevertheless, new talents will continue to emerge.
 Against this backdrop, below are some of the notable acts that have made significant strides in breaking through in 2024, in no particular order:

 1. TML VIBEZ

-The Seyi Vibez signee is currently one of the most exciting street-hop artistes in the scene.
+The Seyi Vibez signee is currently one of the most exciting street-hop artists in the scene.
 Also in the "Afro-Adura" gang, a genre which revolves around themes of optimism, grass-to-grace stories, the importance of faith in God, and documenting the harsh realities of the lower class—including poverty, fraud, drugs, and more—he's made a strong impact since his signing in 2023.

 The 24-year-old tireless singer has released three EPs and one joint EP, delivering top-charting tracks like 'Where i’m From,' 'Maria,' 'My Padi,' 'Alhamdulillah,' 'Wells Fargo,' and many others.
 While TML Vibez boasts an impressive catalogue with notable streaming numbers that cater to his niche audience of street-hop lovers, this hasn't fully translated into mainstream success.
 He's yet to deliver a smash hit that breaks through to the wider Afrobeats market, limiting his influence in the broader scene.
 Nevertheless, the hard work and immense talent TML Vibez has shown this year have rightfully earned him a place in the conversation